harshu878/student-management-system/README.md

 # studentManagementSystem

-This is a Student Management System, a simple CRUD application where you can add student details and You can also manage student database in your browser's local storage
+This is a Student Management System, a CRUD application where you can add student details and You can also manage student database in your browser's local storage
 This Project was given by [Masai School](https://github.com/masai-course) in unit 2.